Minestrone

 Key Techniques

-- Pureeing for smooth consistency
+- Pureeing partial soup for creaminess

 Classic Dishes